NuNetwork/documentation/_kb/rpc-api.md

 Returns an object containing mining-related information.

 ### getmotions

 `getmotions [<block height>] [<block quantity>]`

 Returns an object containing the motion vote results.

 ### getnetworkghps

 `getnetworkghps`

-Returns a recent Ghash/second network mining estimate.
+Returns a recent giga-hash per second (GH/s) network mining estimate.

 ### getnewaddress

 `getnewaddress [account]`

 Returns a new Nu address for receiving payments.
-If [account] is specified (recommended), it is added to the address book so payments received with the address will be credited to [account].
+If \[account\] is specified (recommended), it is added to the address book so payments received with the address will be credited to [account].

 ### getparkrates